liulin523/liulin523.github.io/_pages/opportunities.md

 You are highly suggested to apply for the prestigious **Hong Kong PhD Fellowship Scheme**.
 The application deadline is around 1 December every year.
 Please refer to [this website](http://www.rgc.edu.hk/hkphd) for further details of the scheme.

-Every summer in early July, we host a **workshop** inviting all potential applicants to our campus.
-The first batch of PhD offers are made shortly after the workshop. <!-- Application is now open with a deadline on May 5.
+Every July, we host a camp inviting all potential applicants to our campus.
+The first batch of PhD offers are made shortly after the summer camp. <!-- Application is now open with a deadline on May 5.
 See futher detail from this [webpage](http://www.cuhk.edu.hk/sci/essc/sw2019.html).-->

 ## MPhil positions
 Contact us